-- Impairments 43+% of lake acres are impaired for one or more designated use. - Invasive Aquatic Plants -About 235% of lakes and ponds are categorized as impaired by aquatic invasive species.
-However, invasives are in fact much more widespread having been found in 133 lakes which constitute 74% of the total lake acreage in RI.
-This suggests the problems associated with invasives are likely to grow worse without additional management intervention. - Pathogens Most lakes support designated recreational uses.
-Elevated levels of pathogens have been found in 8 lakes located in urbanized watersheds.
-These constitute less than 2 % of the total lake acreage in the state. - Nutrients 36 lakes covering 2,393251 acres exhibited elevated nutrients that can fuel algal blooms.
-This represents about 12% of total lake acres in the State; 23 lakes and ponds were documented to have blooms of cyanbacteria, also known as blue-green algae, based on data through during 20152.
-2013. - Toxics Data availability is limited as toxics are not routinely monitored for in lakes and ponds. - Mercury Elevated mercury levels in fish tissues were found in about 12.7 % of lake acres.
-A large data gap exists with data unavailable for 823% of lakes acres tracked by DEM.
+Overall: Impairments - 43% of lake acres are impaired for one or more designated use.

+- Recreational Uses (Swimming) Most lakes have water quality that supports designated recreational uses.
+Elevated levels of pathogens have been found in 68 lakes located in urbanized watersheds.
+These constitute less than 2 % of the total lake acreage in the State. - Fish and Wildlife Habitat -Fifty four lakes and ponds, or 23% of those tracked by DEM, are categorized as having habitat impaired by aquatic invasive species.
+However, invasives are more widespread having been found in 98 of 133 lakes which constitute 74 % of the total lake acreage in RI.
+This suggests the problems associated with invasives are likely to grow worse without additional management intervention.

+- Fish and Wildlife Habitat About 16% of the total lake acreage in RI exhibited poor habitat conditions due to elevated nutrients.
+43 lakes covering 3,334.1 acres exhibited elevated phosphorus levels that can fuel algal blooms.
+Twenty-three lakes and ponds were documented to have blooms of cyanbacteria, also known as blue-green algae, based on data through 2015.
+Data availability is limited as the presence of toxics in lakes as they are not routinely monitored for in lakes and ponds. - Fish Consumption - Elevated mercury levels in fish tissues were found in about 12.7 % of lake acres.
+A large data gap exists with data unavailable for 82% of lake acres tracked by DEM.